 - 46 grams per day for the average sedentary woman.

-Proteins are also used to make enzymes, hormones, neurotransmitters and various tiny molecules that serve important functions.
+Proteins are the main building blocks of your body, used to make muscles, tendons, organs and skin, as well as enzymes, hormones, neurotransmitters and various tiny molecules that serve many important functions.

 Proteins are made out of smaller molecules called amino acids, which are linked together like beads on a string.
-The linked amino acids form long protein chains, which are then folded into complex shapes.
+These linked amino acids form long protein chains, which are then folded into complex shapes.

 Protein is incredibly important when it comes to losing weight.